Skip to Content

 How To Make A Jeans Waistband Bow Tie

 I love to upcycle all the parts of a pair of jeans, especially the bits that add characters, such as the jeans pockets, seams, and waistbands.
-To make this first bow tie, I used a bit of the jeans waistband and a belt loop.
+I used some of the jean’s waistbands and a belt loop to make this first bow tie.

 Jeans waistband

-Step 1: The first thing to do is to cut the denim waistband off the top of a pair of jeans.
-Use a pair of scissors for this and cut as close to the stitched seam of the waistband as you can.
+Step 1: The first step is to cut the denim waistband off the top of a pair of jeans.
+Use scissors to do this, and cut as close to the stitched seam of the waistband as you can.

 You only need a small part of the jeans waistband to make one denim bow tie.
 You can probably get at least three bow ties out of one waistband.
 Cut the waistband into a 24 cm length, ensuring that the belt loop is in the centre of that piece of the waistband.